musyoku/DeepRLManip/README.md

 ## Test your installation

-All the following commands must be run in the container.
+All the following commands must be run in a container.

-1: Update `PYTHONPATH` inside the docker container.
+1: Update `PYTHONPATH`

 ```
 export PYTHONPATH=$PYTHONPATH:/PointCloudsPython:/caffe/python